UTKARSH007d/enterprise-ai-kms/README.md

 ### 4. AI Assistant

-The AI Assistant allows users to ask questions about organizational policies, procedures, and other enterprise information.
+The AI Assistant allows employees to ask questions about organizational policies, procedures, and other enterprise information.

-The system:
+The RAG pipeline works as follows:

-1. Receives the user's question
+1. User submits a question
-2. Generates an embedding for the question
+2. The question is converted into an embedding
-3. Searches the vector database for relevant document chunks
+3. Relevant document chunks are searched using vector similarity
-4. Retrieves the most relevant information
+4. The most relevant chunks are retrieved
-5. Sends the retrieved information to the AI model
+5. Retrieved information is provided to the AI model
-6. Generates an answer based on the retrieved documents
+6. The AI model generates a response
-7. Displays the source documents used for the response
+7. Source documents are returned with the response

-This implements a Retrieval-Augmented Generation (RAG) workflow.
+This ensures that responses are grounded in the organization's uploaded knowledge base.

 ---

-### 5. Source References
+### 5. Document Processing & Embeddings

-AI responses include references to the documents used during retrieval.

-This allows users to identify the enterprise documents that contributed to the generated answer.
+When a document is uploaded:

+1. The document is stored
+2. Text is extracted
+3. The extracted text is divided into smaller chunks
+4. Embeddings are generated for the chunks
+5. The embeddings and metadata are stored in the vector database
+6. The chunks become available for semantic retrieval

+Document metadata includes information such as:

+- Document ID
+- Document title
+- Department
+- Document category

 ---

+### 6. Source References

+AI responses include the documents used during retrieval.

+Users can therefore identify which enterprise documents contributed to an AI-generated answer.

+---

-### 6. AI Document Analysis
+### 7. AI Document Analysis

-Users can select an enterprise document and request an AI-generated analysis.
+Users can select an enterprise document and request AI-generated analysis.

-The analysis provides:
+The analysis can provide:

 - Document summary
 - Key points
 - Important topics

-The analysis is generated using the content of the selected enterprise document.

 ---

-### 7. Document Management
+### 8. Document Management

-Administrators can manage enterprise documents.

-Document management includes:
+Administrators can:

-- Uploading documents
+- Upload documents
-- Viewing documents
+- View documents
-- Managing documents
+- Manage documents
-- Deleting documents
+- Delete documents
-- Associating documents with departments
+- Associate documents with departments

 ---

-### 8. User Management
+### 9. User Management

 Administrators can manage organization users.